diamase/wra410/README.md

 ## Required Changes to WRA 410

 1. Make changes to the background color of a page and a div.
+ I have changed the background color of the policies page and the divs on the schedule page to green and white to commemorate MSU colors.
+I also changed the color of the text links to a darker grey to go with my new color scheme I have going on.

 2. Use a new font.